HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/Andrea-Graf_ JustinFerrara14/protocol.md

 - "init" : the client sends this message to the server to start the connection.
 The server sends the supported operations.
             If the server does not respond, the client closes the connection.
 - "info" : the server sends this message after the beginning of a connection to validate the connection and send the supported operations.
+            The last command of the server is always the quit command.
 ### Calculation
 - "add a b" : the client sends this message to the server to add a and b.
 The server sends the result
 - "mul a b" : the client sends this message to the server to multiply a and b.
 The server sends the result